Super-Protocol/docs/testnet/Marketplace/first-steps.md

   <img width="622" height="64" src={require('./../images/metamask_9.png').default}/>
 </p>

-If you see the error below, it means that you are trying to connect the wrong Metamask account.
+If you see the error below, it means that you are trying to connect with the wrong Metamask account.

 <p>
   <img width="321" height="321" src={require('./../images/metamask_10.png').default}/>